Email Processing in Lua

 item

-Report on the scanning of container attachments (if the object is a container, i.e. archive, attached MIME object, and so on)
+Reports on the scanning of embedded items if the scanned object is a container (an archive, attached MIME object, and so on)

 Overridden metamethods: None